eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 A PID Provider SHALL issue any PID in both the format specified in ISO/IEC 18013-5 [ISO/IEC 18013-5] and the format specified in [SD-JWT VC].

-*Note: [CIR 2024/2977] mentions the W3C Verifiable Credentials Data Model v1.1 instead of [SD-JWT VC].
-The latest stable version of this standard is [W3C VCDM 2.0].
-However, W3C VCDM is not a complete specification of an attestation format.
-In particular, it does not specify a specific proof method to be used.
-Without additional specification, such as those in [W3C VC-JOSE-COSE] or [W3C VC Data Integrity], and making further choices, it is impossible to implement a PID based on W3C VCDM.
-This Rulebook considers [SD-JWT VC] to essentially be such an additional specification.
-See also [Section 5.4.4](../../architecture-and-reference-framework-main.md#544-w3c-verifiable-credentials) of the ARF main document.*

 </div>
 </div>